OlliZi/app-commander/README.md

-# app-commander
+# What is the "App-Commander"?

-App-Commander: Execute your custom scripts for your apps on multiple devices.
+App-Commander: Your programmable multi-device execution helper.
+Execute scripts for your apps on multiple devices.
 This is a Kotlin Multiplatform project targeting Desktop (JVM).
 Android and iOS dont make sense but is still maybe possible in future.